 TeamBuilder Search, a professional staffing, team building and recruiting agency, delivers tips, advice and guidance in digital marketing careers, digital transformation careers and emerging tech careers.

-Why do we use scorecards?
+Why do we use blueprints?

 When things are not clearly aligned, it’s very difficult to efficiently move forward.
 One of the most common mistakes we see in the interview process is that hiring stakeholders are not aligned.
-Stakeholders assume they are aligned on the important aspects of the position, but they haven’t taken the time to clearly articulate and agree on how a candidate will be scored.
-Creating an ideal candidate scorecard encourages alignment of all the stakeholders.
+Stakeholders assume they are aligned on the important aspects of the position, but they haven’t taken the time to clearly articulate and agree on how a candidate will be evaluated.
+Creating an ideal candidate blueprint encourages alignment of all the stakeholders.

 • attributes (based on what the role needs and cultural fit)